SAP Negotiations

 11. Evaluate Cloud vs. On-Prem (RISE with SAP vs Traditional) Strategically

 Overview: SAP offers multiple deployment models.
-You can run software on-premise with perpetual licenses (e.g., classic SAP ECC or S/4HANA on-prem) or in the cloud under subscription (SaaS like SuccessFactors, Ariba, or S/4HANA Cloud).
+You can run software on-premises with perpetual licenses (e.g., classic SAP ECC or S/4HANA on-premises) or in the cloud under a subscription (SaaS, such as SuccessFactors, Ariba, or S/4HANA Cloud).

 SAPโ€™s flagship offering, โ€œRISE with SAP,โ€ bundles S/4HANA Cloud with infrastructure and services in a subscription.
 Choosing between cloud and on-prem (or hybrid) isnโ€™t just an IT decision โ€“ itโ€™s a commercial one with big implications for cost and flexibility.